-A. Annual Permit for Operation Required.
-No municipality, person, firm, corporation, association, organization, or institution shall operate, maintain or permit the use of any public swimming pool or other water related facilities without a written permit from the State Health Officer or authorized representative.

-Prior to approval of the application for permit, the Department shall inspect the proposed facility to determine compliance with these rules and regulations.
+- A. Annual Permit for Operation Required.
+No municipality, person, firm, corporation, association, organization, or institution shall operate, maintain or allow the use of any public swimming pool or other water related facilities without a written permit from the State Health Officer or authorized representative. - B. Opening of a Pool.
+Prior to approval of the application for permit, whether existing or new construction, the Department shall inspect the facility to determine compliance with these rules and regulations.
 The department shall issue a permit to the applicant if the inspection reveals that the facility is in compliance with the requirements of the rules and regulations.
 Each permit shall expire December 31 following the date of issue.